R. Crombie Saunders

-Robert Crombie Saunders (23 April 1914 – 14 February 1991) was a poet, editor, journalist and teacher, and a significant figure in the Scottish Literary Renaissance of the 20th century.
+Robert Crombie Saunders (23 April 1914 – 14 February 1991) was a poet, editor, journalist and teacher, and a significant figure in the Scottish Renaissance of the 20th century.
 His poetry is in both English and Scots, and he identified with the 'Lallans' movement, which sought to revive Scots as a serious literary medium.

 Biographical

 Born in Glasgow, R. Crombie Saunders was educated at Hillhead High School and Glasgow University, graduating MA in 1937.
 From 1938-39 he was an Assistant Editor with Blackie & Son.
 Ruled unfit for military service on health grounds, he was employed during the war as private secretary to David Archer, publisher (1941–42) and as an Employment Officer in the Ministry of Labour and National Service (1942–43).
 He edited Scottish Art and Letters (with J. D. Fergusson as Art Editor) from 1944–48, a total of four issues, with the fifth issue being edited by Hugh MacDiarmid (C.M.
 Grieve).
 In 1944 he edited the Selected Poems of Hugh MacDiarmid.
 He was associate and literary editor of the left-wing paper Forward from 1947-59.
 From 1948-53 he edited The Scottish Angler, and was Angling Correspondent for the Daily Herald from 1954-57.
 He was also editor of Scots Independent from 1953-54.
 From 1958 he was a short story assessor and children's books reviewer for the BBC.

 In 1952, he moved to a small cottage in the Perthshire Highlands.
 With a growing family to support, he retrained as a teacher, and taught first at Balquhidder Primary, then Killin Junior Secondary before moving to Callander, where he was part of the English department at McLaren High until his retirement.
 His last years were spent in Killin, Perthshire.